 Whenever you look up a list of the best resorts for off piste skiing, you can make a good bet that one of the resorts in the Arlberg will feature.
 Arguably one of the most popular Austrian ski areas, the Arlberg comprises a huge range of resorts, from the party town of St. Anton, to the luxurious slopes of Lech, Zurs, and the smaller towns of Warth and Shrocken.

-It’s now the largest interlinked ski area in Austria, thanks to the new Flexenbahn gondola, which opened last season to link St. Anton to Zurs and Lech.
+It’s now the largest interlinked ski area in Austria, thanks to the Flexenbahn gondola, which opened a few years ago to link St. Anton to Zurs and Lech.
 This means that the wealth of opportunity for skiing here, both on and off piste, is huge.

 Though the last few years have been somewhat lacking in terms of that perfect waist-deep powder, this year has been a different story altogether, with day after day of incredible off piste conditions.
 Whether you want tree runs, wide open faces or powder bowls, the Arlberg has everything you could want.
 The more advanced routes from the top of Valluga lift are well worth the nail-biting cable car ascent, but be aware that to reach the awesome backcountry routes from the Valluga II lift, you do need to be accompanied by a guide.